MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/plan-security-antivirus.md

 This article outlines antivirus exclusions that relate to System Center Orchestrator.

-An incorrect exclusions may prevent some potentially dangerous programs from being detected.
-We do not recommend that you rely on exclusions that are based on any process executables for Orchestrator servers.
+An incorrect exclusion may prevent some potentially dangerous programs from being detected.
+We don't recommend that you rely on exclusions that are based on any process executables for Orchestrator servers.

 ## Exclusions by process executable

-If you have to make exclusions that are based on the process executables, use the following processes:
+If you must make exclusions that are based on the process executables, use the following processes:

 |Component | Process |
 |--------|---------|